ByteNybbler/MNIKEditor/README.md

 ### CAMERA CONTROLS

 * Scroll the mouse wheel: Zoom the target camera in and out or move it up and down.
 The target camera is determined by the mouse's current location.
-Hold shift to make this faster.
+Hold shift to go faster.
 * Arrow keys or WASD or Numpad 2/4/6/8: Pan the target camera.
 Hold shift to move faster.
 * Space+Click+Drag: Pan the level editor camera.
 * X or Numpad 5: Reset the target camera's rotation.